open-zaak/open-zaak/docs/installation/reference/cli.rst

     setup.

 ``register_kanalen``
-    Registers notifications channels with the notifications API if it doesn't exist yet.
+    Registers notification channels with the notifications API that don't exist yet.
     Channels must exist before Open Zaak can publish notifications to them.